beezwax/filemaker-facter/README.md

 | filemaker_stats_network | network bytes for week, broken out by 24-hour period |
 | filemaker_version       | version of FileMaker Server |

-At this time (April 2015) scripts are tested with Facter version 2.4.3
+At this time (Jan 2017) scripts are tested with Facter version 2.4.6

 ## Installation & Configuration